SanaChinaliyeva/redgadget.github.io/about.md

 * Coded with [Prose](http://prose.io), an amazing online editor
 * Designed and developed in a small town.

 Have questions or suggestions?
-Feel free to [open an issue on GitHub](https://github.com/poole/issues/new) or [ask me on email](mailto:kopnicinc@gmail.com).
+Feel free to [ask me on email](mailto:kopnicinc@gmail.com).

 Thanks for reading!